RustFestEU/rustfest-soon/apply.md

 The aim of the event is to connect potential contributor with current team members of interesting open source projects.
 Here are some requirements about your projects and the person presenting it:

- - The project must be under available public **under an [OSI approved licence](http://opensource.org/licenses/)** (dual licencing is accepted)
+ - The project must be under available publicly **under an [OSI approved licence](http://opensource.org/licenses/)** (dual licencing is accepted, no "stealth" projects)
  - The project's **main (business) logic must be available under such a licence**: projects which rely on a non-opensource-licenced third-party to do the heavy lifting won't be accepted (e.g. default dropbox client)
  - The project **must have a team** of people working on it – solitary pet project don't count
  - The **person presenting must be part of that team** (no pitching of other peoples projects or third party stuff you aren't actively involved in)
- - complete the application form below

 The following aren't required, but highly encouraged.
 And in case of a tie, the project, which scores highest on this list will have preferred seating: